nimbo3/Jimbo/README.md

 ## Project modules:
-- commoms (common modules)
+- commons (common modules)
 - crawler
 - es_page_processor (process pages for elasticSearch)
 - page_processor (process pages for hbase)
 - search api

 ## Build with :
-- Spark         - Used to run mapReduces
+- Spark         - Used to run mapReduce
 - Kafka         - A distrbuted queue that contains 3 main topic (links, page for hbase, page for elasticsearch)
 - ElasticSearch - Used to store data and run search queries
 - Redis         - Used to check politness for domains and check to reduce updating pages for page_processors